MoritzLaurer/prompt_templates/docs/repo_types_examples.md

 ## 3. Attaching prompts to datasets
 LLMs are increasingly used to help create datasets, for example for quality filtering or synthetic text generation.
-The prompts used for creating a dataset are currently unsystematically shared on GitHub ([example](https://github.com/huggingface/cosmopedia/tree/main/prompts)), referenced in dataset cards ([example](https://huggingface.co/datasets/HuggingFaceFW/fineweb-edu#annotation)), or stored in .txt files ([example](https://huggingface.co/HuggingFaceFW/fineweb-edu-classifier/blob/main/utils/prompt.txt)), hidden in paper appendices or not shared at all.
+The prompt templates used for creating a dataset are currently unsystematically shared on GitHub ([example](https://github.com/huggingface/cosmopedia/tree/main/prompts)), referenced in dataset cards ([example](https://huggingface.co/datasets/HuggingFaceFW/fineweb-edu#annotation)), or stored in .txt files ([example](https://huggingface.co/HuggingFaceFW/fineweb-edu-classifier/blob/main/utils/prompt.txt)), hidden in paper appendices or not shared at all.
 This makes reproducibility unnecessarily difficult.

-To facilitate reproduction, these dataset prompts can be shared in YAML files in HF dataset repositories together with metadata on generation parameters, model_ids etc.
+To facilitate reproduction, these dataset prompt templates can be shared in YAML files in HF dataset repositories together with metadata on generation parameters, model_ids etc.

 <details>
   <summary>1.
 Example: the <a href="https://huggingface.co/datasets/HuggingFaceFW/fineweb-edu">FineWeb-edu</a> prompt</summary>
 The FineWeb-Edu dataset was created by prompting `Meta-Llama-3-70B-Instruct` to score the educational value of web texts.
-The authors <a href="https://huggingface.co/datasets/HuggingFaceFW/fineweb-edu#annotation">provide the prompt</a> in a .txt file.
+The authors <a href="https://huggingface.co/datasets/HuggingFaceFW/fineweb-edu#annotation">provide the prompt template</a> in a <a href="https://huggingface.co/HuggingFaceFW/fineweb-edu-classifier/blob/main/utils/prompt.txt">.txt</a> file.

-When provided in a YAML file in the dataset repo, the prompt can easily be loaded and supplemented with metadata like the model_id or generation parameters for easy reproducibility.
+When provided in a YAML/JSON file in the dataset repo, the prompt template can easily be loaded and supplemented with metadata like the model_id or generation parameters for easy reproducibility.
 See this <a href="https://huggingface.co/datasets/MoritzLaurer/dataset_prompts">example dataset repository</a>